dravgav/dravgav/README.md

 I am in my final year pursuing a degree in Computer Science and Statistics at the University of Toronto!

 Currently I am a Software Developer intern at RBC, where I am spearheading the development of an analytics tool measuring team productivity and growth, estimated to save $30MM in development costs over the next 3 years.
-I've also completed internships past RBC as a Software Developer on the ClientSource team.
+I've also completed past internships at RBC as a Software Developer on the ClientSource team.

 In my free time you can find me swimming 🏊🏽‍♂️, running 🏃🏽‍♂️, trying new restaurants 🍽️, and travelling 🌏!